 Petroski Swiss – A tournament format that pairs the top two players, the next two players, and so on by points each round in which only defeated opponents add to your points each round.
-Previously used at the Midwest Open and World Boardgaming Championships.
+Currently used at the Midwest Open, and previously used at the World Boardgaming Championships.

 PoC Raiding – An IJN tactic where fast ships are held for raiding and used, typically one carrier and one battleship in combination, to knock off lone Allied patrollers in the last turns of the game.
 This is also a useful tactic for opening holes in the enemy line to expose rear areas the following turn.

 Ringing the Bell – When the IJN hits the 29 PoC maximum.

 Scratch 'n' Sink Carriers – The Shoho and Zuiho (005+2 CVLs) which go down with the slightest scratch.
 That doesn't mean they're not critical, don't sometimes lead charmed lives, or can't take the Lexington down with them!

 Six Pack – The six LBA the USN usually has available for port conversion defense on Turn Three.